CodingWithJiro/freecodecamp-css-book-inventory-app/README.md

 This project demonstrates how to present data clearly in a tabular format using semantic HTML elements and creative CSS design.
 Each row of the table represents a book, including its title, author, category, status, and a visual rating bubble using gradients.

-The table is color-coded by reading status — _Read_, _In Progress_, and _To Read_ — to enhance readability which also features accessibility.
+The table is color-coded by reading status (_Read_, _In Progress_, and _To Read_) to enhance readability which also features accessibility.

 ---